Is Stormwater Important?

 We use water for lots of things, one of them being recreation.
 Swimming, boating, and fishing are some of our favorite vacation excursions.
-Waters impaired with nutrient pollution can cause a plethora of disease and ailments.
-Those who ingest or are exposed impaired water can get rashes, stomach or liver illness, respiratory problems, and neurological affects.
+Waters impaired with nutrient pollution can cause a plethora of diseases and ailments.
+Those who ingest or are exposed to impaired water can get rashes, stomach or liver illness, respiratory problems, and neurological effects.

 Even for those of us who don’t swim nutrient pollution is still getting into our drinking water.
 Nitrate, a compound often found in fertilizer, contaminates drinking water in agricultural areas.